 - microSD card slot

 As you’d expect from a modern flagship smartphone, performance is excellent even when multitasking in and out of several apps at once.
 I have the Exynos model, which is a tad slower than the Snapdragon variant.
 There are lingering questions about the sustainable performance of Samsung’s chipset, but I certainly don’t have any complaints about day-to-day use.
 Samsung, for its part, says you shouldn’t see a meaningful difference.

-Our benchmark results place the handset comfortably ahead of last year’s flagship phones, for both general app and gaming performance.
+Our benchmark results place the handset comfortably ahead of 2019 flagship phones, for both general app and gaming performance.
 Particularly, the Exynos 990’s Mongoose M5 monstrous single-core score stands out.
-The Galaxy S20 handles everything you can throw at it, though if you’re after the best performing phone we’ve tested so far, it’s a fraction behind the Snapdragon 865 Galaxy S20 models and the Galaxy S21 in both its Exynos and Snapdragon variants.
+The Galaxy S20 handles everything you can throw at it, though if you’re after the best-performing phone we’ve tested so far, it’s a fraction behind the Snapdragon 865 Galaxy S20 models and the Galaxy S21 in both its Exynos and Snapdragon variants.

 I did notice that our Exynos model became a little warm when put under strain, such as when downloading numerous apps in the background or when taking lots of pictures in quick succession.
 Heat certainly wasn’t an issue for everyday tasks, but it’s something to keep an eye on for longer gaming sessions.

 All-day battery life